nextleap-project/countermitm/source/new.rst

 Message layer attackers can not impersonate Bob nor Alice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A message layer attacker could try in step 3 to
+A message layer attacker could try to intercept messages and substitute the keys sent in them in order to carry on a MITM attack.

-substitute Bob's "vc-request" message and use a Bob-MITM key before
+The following messages can be tampered with (assuming that the adversary has learned Alice and Bob public keys, for a worst case scenario):

-forwarding the message to Alice.
-Alice can in step 3 not distinguish
+1. Cleartext "vc-request" sent from Bob to Alice in step 2.
-the Bob-MITM from Bob's real key and sends the encrypted "vc-auth-request"
+- In step 3, Alice cannot distinguish the MITM key inserted by the adversary from Bob's real key, since she has not seen Bob's key in the past.
+Thus, she will follow the protocol an reply "vc-auth-request" encrypted with the key provided by the adversary.

-reply to the Bob-MITM key.
-The attacker can decrypt the
-content of this message but it will fail to cause a successful
-completion of the protocol:
+2. The attacker can decrypt the content of this message but it will fail to cause a successful completion of the protocol:

+- **failed Alice-impersonation**: If the provider substitutes the "vc-auth-required" message (step 3) from Alice to Bob with a Alice-MITM key, then the protocol terminates with 4a because the key does not match ``Alice_FP`` from step 1.

-- **failed Bob-impersonation**: If the provider forwards the step 3 "vc-auth-request"
-  message unmodified to Bob, then Bob will in 4b send the "vc-request-with-auth"
-  message, but it is encrypted to Alice's true key.
+- **failed Bob-impersonation**: If the provider forwards the step 3 "vc-auth-request" message unmodified to Bob, then Bob will in 4b send the "vc-request-with-auth" message encrypted to Alice's true key.
   There are now three possibilities for the attacker:

-  * dropping the message will terminate the protocol without success.
+  * dropping the message, which will terminate the protocol without success.

-  * inventing a new message will fail Alice's ``AUTH`` check in step 5
-    and the protocol terminates without success.
+  * create a fake message, which requires to guess the challenge ``AUTH`` that Bob received through the out of band channel.
+This guess will only be correct in 2**{-XXX}.
+Thus, with overwhelming probability Alice will detect the forgery in step 5 and the protocol terminates without success.

-  * if the attacker forwards Bob's original message then
-    Alice will find out in step 5 that Bob's "vc-request"
-    from step 3 had the wrong key (Bob-MITM) and the protocol terminates
+  * forward Bob's original message to Alice.
+Since this message contains Bob's key fingerprint ``Bob_FP``, Alice will detect in step 5 that Bob's "vc-request" from step 3 had the wrong key (Bob-MITM) and the protocol terminates unsuccessfully.
-    unsuccessfully.

-- **failed Alice-impersonation**: If the provider substitutes the "vc-auth-required"
-  message (step 3) from Alice to Bob with a Alice-MITM key, then the protocol
-  terminates with 4a because the key does not match ``Alice_FP`` from step 1.

 Open Questions